qing3962/password-protection/README.md

 ## The systems have been tested:

-I have tested the plugin on Windows and iOS (iPhone、iPad) with Obsidian in 2023.5.
+I have tested the plugin on Windows and iOS (iPhone, iPad) with Obsidian 2023.5.

 ## Installation, Configruation, and Usage

-If you cann't install the plugin from community plugin market, you can step by step follow this:
+If you can't install the plugin from the community plugin market, you can try this:

 1. Download the latest release: password-protection-1.x.x.zip, this package in cross-platform have been tested in Windows and iOS; [Download](https://github.com/qing3962/password-protection/releases).